ernesto1/monochrome/README.md

 ![widgets](images/screenshots/widgets-large.jpg)

 # Scripts
-These shell scripts were written two support this conky setup:
+These shell scripts were written to support this conky setup:

 - A launcher script for executing multiple conky configs
 - A script to monitor for new package updates